-Israel kills 8 in Gaza as US declares phase two of ceasefire deal launched
+Israel kills 10 in Gaza as US declares phase two of ceasefire deal launched

-Two family homes come under Israeli attack in central Gaza’s Deir el-Balah, killing at least eight Palestinians.
+Israeli forces carry out various attacks across the war-torn enclave, including hits on family homes in Deir el-Balah.

-Israel killed at least eight Palestinians across Gaza, just as the United States announced that the two sides had progressed to the second phase of a 20-point ceasefire deal with Hamas to end the conflict.
+Israel killed at least 10 Palestinians across Gaza, just as the United States announced that the two sides had progressed to the second phase of a 20-point ceasefire deal with Hamas to end the conflict.

-The Wafa news agency reported that the Israeli military bombed two houses belonging to the al-Hawli and the al-Jarou families in the central town of Deir el-Balah on Thursday evening, with health officials confirming a 16-year-old minor was among those killed.
+The Wafa news agency reported that the Israeli military bombed two houses belonging to the al-Hawli and the al-Jarou families in the central town of Deir el-Balah on Thursday evening, with health officials confirming a 16-year-old minor was among six killed.

 Recommended Storieslist of 3 items